luapower/luapower-all/nw.md

 You can pass any combination of `x`, `y`, `w`, `h`, `cx`, `cy`, `cw`, `ch` as long as you pass the width and the height in one way or another.
 The position is optional and it defaults to OS-driven cascading.

+Additionally, `x` and/or `y` can be `'center-main'` or `'center-active'` which will center the window on the main or active display respectively.

 If the size is max-constrained by either `max_cw`, `max_ch` or `resizeable = false` then `maximizable = false` and